Humanitarian Engineering & Science: Interdisciplinary

 - Statement of purpose, updated curriculum vitae or resume and transcripts for post-secondary degrees are required for all students.

 - Three letters of recommendation are required for students pursuing the MS thesis option.

-- Mines undergraduate students may count up to six credits from their undergraduate program toward a combined BS/MS degree.
-External applicants may substitute approved electives with courses brought from elsewhere with written permission from the HES program director.
+- Mines undergraduate students may include up to 6 credits from their undergraduate program counted toward a combined BS/MS degree.
+External applicants may transfer graduate credit from elsewhere with written permission from the HES program director.

 - Applications are directed through the graduate admissions office.